DataDog/documentation/content/en/tracing/profiler/intro_to_profiling.md

 {{< img src="tracing/profiling/intro_to_profiling/flame_graph_length.png" alt="Flame graph String.length() frame">}}

 If we hover over `String.length()`, we see it took about 112ms of CPU time.
 So we can also tell that 278ms seconds were spent directly in `parse()`: 390ms - 112ms.
-That’s visually represented by the part of the `parse()` box that doesn’t have anything below it.
+That's visually represented by the part of the `parse()` box that doesn't have anything below it.

-It’s worth calling out that the flame graph _does not_ represent the progression of time.
+It's worth calling out that the flame graph _does not_ represent the progression of time.
 Looking at this bit of the profile,

 {{< img src="tracing/profiling/intro_to_profiling/flame_graph_write.png" alt="Flame graph section with write() frames next to each other">}}

-`Gson$1.write()` didn’t run before `TypeAdapters$16.write()` but it may not have run after it either.
+`Gson$1.write()` didn't run before `TypeAdapters$16.write()` but it may not have run after it either.
 They could have been running concurrently, or the program could have run several calls of one, then several calls of the other, and kept switching back and forth.
 The flame graph merges together all the times that a program was running the same series of functions so you can tell at a glance which parts of the code were using the most CPU without tons of tiny boxes showing each time a function was called.

 {{< img src="tracing/profiling/intro_to_profiling/flame_graph_replyjson.png" alt="Flame graph with mouse over replyJSON()">}}